 Our boat stood out amongst all the others, and looked like an old pirate’s ship.
 It was large, comfortable, and very fun.
 Plus the international cuisine lunch buffet they served on board had many delicious options.

 Cruising along the Red Sea was just as beautiful and relaxing as I remembered it.
 Although I skipped on the snorkeling just so I could lay out on deck and eat ice cream, I very much enjoyed my day.
 At one point, I was placed in a net hammock and swung out over my beloved Red Sea!

 If you are looking to snorkel, Ras Mohammed is the best place for it since it is a National Park in Egypt.
-That was my original destination for snorkeling but my trip was canceled, so I opted for the day cruise on the Pirate ship.
-I still want to visit Ras Mohammed and that will give me another excuse to return to the Red Sea.
+That was my original destination for snorkeling, but my trip was canceled, and I opted for the day cruise on the Pirate ship.
+I still want to visit Ras Mohammed, and that will give me another excuse to return to the Red Sea.

 — Dahab, Egypt —

 Dahab, a former Bedouin Fishing village turned into a tourist destination, is very different from Sharm el-Sheikh.
 This backpacker casual town is popular with those who want a low-key vibe, and are more seriously interested in water recreation sports, like wind-surfing.
 It is charming, friendly, and a relaxing town.